-The advisors also offer an optional College Application Boot Camp in August for rising seniors to complete and submit at least one college application (we also review and set up Common App).
-This includes essay and resume review.
+The advisors also offer an informational meeting with for rising seniors in the summer before school begins.
+“College , It’s Appening” (CAPP) provides information and resources about the resume, the college essay, and the college application.
 During the college application season, we are available to seniors as they continue to submit applications and apply for scholarships.
 We encourage at least one meeting with every senior during the admission cycle.

 Students are equipped with resources to help guide their decision